Chicken Cottage

 Chicken Cottage Limited is a UK-based fast food chain.
 The company is the master franchisor and owner of the "Chicken Cottage" brand.
-Its taste is modelled on a blend of the Indian subcontinent and Southern United States flavours using halal ingredients.
-It currently operates through 115 outlets in the UK.
+Its taste is modelled on a blend of the South Asian and Southern United States flavours using halal ingredients.
+As of November 2024, it operates 67 outlets in the UK.

 History

-Chicken Cottage was established in 1983 as a partnership and incorporated in February 2001.
-The first Chicken Cottage store was opened in 1983 in Wembley, London.
+Chicken Cottage was established in 1994 as a partnership and incorporated in February 2001.
+The first Chicken Cottage store was opened in 1994 in Wembley, North London.